tnm/qr/README.md

 **qr.py** includes a single class, **Qr**.
 To create a new queue, just create an instance as follows:

 * A first-position **key** argument is required.
 It's the Redis key you want to be associated with the queue.
 * A second-position **size** argument is optional.
-Without a size argument you get an unsized queue.
-With a specified size, you get a sized queue.
+Without a size argument you get an unbounded queue.
+With a specified size, you get a bounded queue.

 Cool, let's create a version of The Beatles that, rather ahistorically, has just three members.
 Start your Redis server, and now: